Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Connectivity-Independent Graphs

-The following result is for consensus convergence on stochastically uniformly quasi-strongly connected graphs. \begin{prop} Suppose $\{\mathcal {G}_k\}_0^\infty$ is stochastically uniformly quasi-strongly connected with $B\geq1$ and $q>0$.
-Then (\ref{9}) achieves global a.s. consensus if $\sum_{s=0}^\infty \bar{P}_s =\infty$, where
+The following result is for consensus convergence over uniformly stochastically quasi-strongly connected graphs. \begin{proposition} Suppose $\langle \mathrm{G}_k\rangle$ is uniformly stochastically quasi-strongly connected with $B\geq1$ and $q>0$.
+Then Algorithm (\ref{9}) achieves global a.s. consensus if $\sum_{s=0}^\infty \bar{P}_s =\infty$, where

 Moreover, we have